epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

   :scale: 50 %
   :alt: WinSCRP file download

 6. Inspect the files. **TO CONFIRM** If they contain data confirm that the user has permission to use it (because we don’t want to be seen to enable analyses on data that is not being used correctly).
 If they are Singularity containers (.sif), run a scanner on them (for example `Grype <https://github.com/anchore/grype>`__).
 A virus scanner can also be run on the files.
 Neural network models in .onnx format can be checked with `Netron <https://netron.app/>`__ - i.e. check that the model loads to confirm it is actually a model.
+See also the guidance on `Genomics England <https://re-docs.genomicsengland.co.uk/airlock_rules/>`__

 7. If the files are OK then on the SRCP, copy (not move) the files from the user’s “upload” triage folder to the user’s project data folder either on the command line or in File Manager.
 Notify the user that the files are ready for use.